igrishaev/deed/readme.md

 ~~~

 The `base64-output-stream` function wraps any source and makes an instance of
 `Base64OutputStream`.
-As you write to it, the data becomes silently base64
+As you write to it, the data gets silently base64-encoded:
-encoded:

 ~~~clojure
 (slurp "dump.deed.b64")